 Robins Kaplan Civil Practice Clinic – 7000

-The Clinic course is a two semester program, although the classroom portion is completed during the first semester.
-During the second semester, students must attend standing meetings and moot court appearances with their case teams.
-During second semester, all scheduling is on an individualized basis consistent with the students’ other courses, work and school commitments.
+The clinic course is a two semester program.
+The classroom portion is completed during the first semester.
 Students earn a total of seven credits allocated between the two semesters.

 A significant advantage to Clinic enrollment during the second year of law school is eligibility for selection as a third year student director.
 Student directors act as “junior partners” in the Clinic law firm — one of the most valuable learning experiences offered by the law school.